gamblevore/temporal/readme.md

 example:

 	temporal dump        1      128KB    File.txt
 	temporal list        1
 	temporal hexdump     0      128MB    File.txt # dump chaotic generators
 	temporal list        0                        # view chaotic generators

 # Channels

 What are "channels"?
-Well, basically I want my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.
+Well, I wanted my lib to be like watching TV, so you flip between TV-channels, trying to find the best signal.
 Channels range from 0 to 127.

 Channel 0 is used for my chaotic-generator.
 They are so good they don't need much debiasing, just XOR/Neuman.